Key Elder Law Dollar Amounts – Medicaid / Assisted Living Benefits / Medicare / SS Benefits

 Divestment Penalty Divisors

 A Penalty Divisor, also called a Divestment Penalty Divisor, is intended to represent the average cost of private-pay nursing home care in the state in which one resides.
-The Penalty Divisor of course varies in each state, and in Virginia varies based on the geographic region within the state.
+The Penalty Divisor varies in each state, and in Virginia varies based on the geographic region within the state.

 Northern Virginia Penalty Divisor: $9,268.00/month – Northern Virginia (Alexandria, Arlington, Fairfax, Falls Church, Loudoun, Manassas, Prince William)